Blazekiller8/ts-s3-downloaded/README.md

 ```

 This will install the necessary dependencies and run the program, which will download all files in the specified S3 folder to the specified local folder.

 ---

+> Warning: Since this program uses `Promise.all()` to parallelly download all the files, it will download all the files at once.
+This can cause problems if you have a lot of files in the specified S3 folder as the API calls for the AWS Client are rate-limited.
+Both PaginateListObjectsV2 and GetObject are used multiple times in this program, so you can easily hit the rate limit.
+If you do hit the rate limit, you may have to wait indefinitely for the program to finish

+---